robertwenquan/nyu-course-assignment/web-search-engine/indexer/readme.md

   * We happended to run into disk full issue.
 The code is not handlling this exception well.

  * intermediate files are not removed after final index merge
+  * Although this is not hard to implemente, we leave all the files in all phases for debugging purpose.
+Finally those files could be removed after final phase to save space.
+Maybe we should add a debug switch to leave those files.

 #### TODO